History of the Solid Waste Agency

 The Managing Agency

 The City of Grants Pass was selected in October of 2001 to function as the managing jurisdiction for the agency.
-The proposal, attached to the budget, provides for the city to complete a specified scope of services on behalf of the agency.
+The proposal provides for the city to complete a specified scope of services on behalf of the agency.
 The services include legal compliance for the board, budget and finance functions and clerical support.